shivshankardayal/full-website/algebra/source/geometric_progressions.rst

    each term of the given G. P. by :math:`k` is :math:`ak, ark, ar^2k, ar^3k, ...`

-   Obviously, the series is in G. P. with the same constant ration as previous G. P. i.e. :math:`r`.
+   Obviously, the series is in G. P. with the same constant ratio as previous G. P. i.e. :math:`r`.

    Again, dividing each term of G. P. :math:`a, ar, ar^2, ar^3, ...` we obtain